GoogleChrome/web.dev/src/site/content/en/blog/codelab-sign-in-form-best-practices/index.md

 ## Step 4: Add UI to toggle password display

+Provide a link, a button or an icon to enable users to show or hide a password.

 Usability experts [strongly recommend](https://www.nngroup.com/articles/stop-password-masking/) adding a **Show password** icon or button to enable users to check the text they've entered.
-There's currently [no built-in way to do this](https://twitter.com/sw12/status/1251191795377156099), so you'll have to do it yourself with JavaScript.
+There's currently [no built-in way to do this](https://twitter.com/sw12/status/1251191795377156099), so you'll need to implement it yourself with JavaScript.

 Code to add **Show password** functionality is straightforward—this example uses text, not an icon.

-Update [index.html](https://glitch.com/edit/#!/signin-form-codelab-4?path=index.html:22:2), [style.css](https://glitch.com/edit/#!/signin-form-codelab-4?path=style.css:34:0) and [script.js](https://glitch.com/edit/#!/signin-form-codelab-4?path=script.js) as follows.
+Update [index.html](https://glitch.com/edit/#!/sign-in-form-codelab-4?path=index.html:22:2), [style.css](https://glitch.com/edit/#!/sign-in-form-codelab-4?path=style.css:34:0) and [script.js](https://glitch.com/edit/#!/sign-in-form-codelab-4?path=script.js) as follows.

 Add the toggle button to the password section in the HTML: